osifinance/osifinanceapi/README.md

 ## Contact Us
 Need help?
 Have an idea?
 Feel free to check out our Discussions board.
 Just want to say hi or get extended spport?
-Come join us on the UCF Open Slack Channel and join the #osiAPI channel!
+Come join us on the UCF Open Slack Channel and join the #osifinanceAPI channel!